Characteristic cycles, micro local packets and packets with cohomology: Geometric induction

 This induces an isomorphism of Grothendieck groups

 \end{theo} We use the previous isomorphism to identify the Grothendieck groups of (\ref{eq:ggroups}) writing simply $K(X,H)$ instead of $K\mathcal{P}(X,H)$ and $K\mathcal{D}(X,H).$\\

-In this paper we are principally interested in the case of $X$ being a flag variety.
+In this paper we are mostly interested in the case of $X$ being a flag variety.
 More precisely, let $G$ be a connected reductive complex algebraic group with Lie algebra $\mathfrak{g}$.
-Fix a real form $\sigma$ of $G$ and as in (\ref{eq:complexification}), write $K_{\sigma}$ for the group of fixed points of the corresponding Cartan involution.
+Fix a real form $\sigma$ of $G$ (see Equation (2.1)(a-c) \cite{ABV}) and write $\theta$ for the Cartan involution attached to $\sigma$ as in Equation (5d)-(5g) \cite{AVParameters}.
+Let $K=G^{\theta}$ be the group of fixed points of $\theta$.
 The flag variety $X_G$ of $G$ is defined as the set of all Borel subgroups of $G$ (or equivalently as the set of all Borel subalgebras of $\mathfrak{g}$).
-The group $G$ acts on $X_G$ by conjugation, this action is transitive and if we restrict it to $K_\sigma$, then the number of $K_{\sigma}$-orbits is finite.
-Moreover, for any fixed Borel subgroup $B\in X_{G}$ the normalizer of $B$ in $G$ is $B$ itself, thus we obtain a bijection
+The group $G$ acts on $X_G$ by conjugation, this action is transitive and if we restrict it to $K$, the number of $K$-orbits is finite (See the proof of Propostion 6.16 \cite{ABV}).
+Most of the work will be done in the framework of the categories $D_{c}^{b}(X_{G},K)$, $D^{b}(\mathcal{D}_{X_G},K)$ and the subcategories of $K$-equivariant perverse sheaves and $K$-equivariant $\mathcal{D}_{X_G}$-modules on $X_{G}$.\\